DevZoneOne/starter.eleventy/src/site/about.md

 - **GitHub** If you're going to put your repo on Github, use the green `Use this template` button and either directly create a new repo, or open a codespace (online IDE).
-This will copy over all the files but without any git related history.
+This will copy over all the files but without any git-related history.

 ## Start developing